sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/FILESYSTEMS.md

 [train108@exp-3-21 ~]$
 ```

-Let's go ahead and change to the local `/scratch` disk and then download the CIFAR image repository.
+Let's go ahead and change your current working directy to the local `/scratch` disk and then download the CIFAR image repository.

 *Command:*
 ```